SBecraft/aws-bootcamp-cruddur-2023/journal/week1.md

 EXPOSE ${PORT}

-- After running the flask module I unlocked port 4567 from PORTS tab in Gitpod Terminal.
+- After running the flask module I unlocked port 4567 in the PORTS tab in Gitpod Terminal.
 - Next, click on URL listed for port 4567 in PORTS tab.
 - I received a 404 error which is good because it means the server is getting requests and is running, but it is saying nothing is showing up.
 I needed to set up environment variables and some other things before it completely works.
 I need to set frontend and backend variables for the endpoints.